 If you are supporting us, for example by making a donation, we will collect data about your identity and any other information you choose to provide us with.
 The lawful basis on which we collect this data is ‘consent’.
 We will ask for your consent at the point at which we collect the data from you.
 The information will be used to process your engagement with us, for example processing a donation or Gift Aid.

-If you attend an event or take part in a promotional activity, we may ask to take your photograph or film you.
+If you attend an event or take part in promotional activities, we may ask to take your photograph or film you.
 We will need your consent in order to take and use these images fairly and lawfully.

 If you share your personal experience or the experiences of a friend or relative, we may also collect this data.
 This kind of sensitive information is called ‘special category’ data, and we will treat it with extra care and confidentiality as discussed in the next section.